A Look At The World of Micro Compact 9mm Pistols

 Therefore, once the move towards double-stack micro 9s hit, it made good sense for Smith to redesign the Shield to make it a bit slimmer and thinner while upping the capacity.
 While the Shield Plus gets lost in the crowded field, it’s a good gun and those who pick it will not be disappointed.

+The Performance Center version with its improved barrel and sights represents better value for most buyers.
 Plus, for the cost, it’s typically priced well under MSRP, which is attractive.
 We loved the M&P 2.0 in our review, if you want more on the Shield.

 CSX CTA